-Everything we know about Scream 6 so far
+Everything we know about Scream 6: Cast, plot, release date and more

 Scream 6 release date

-Paramount has announced that the upcoming Scream movie will be released on March 31 2023.
-It's set to begin shooting in the summer of 2022.
+Originally slated for March 31, Paramount has now announced that Scream 6 will be released on March 10 2023.
+Score!

 This is the shortest gap between Scream movies since the first and second films.
 Could we be entering a new golden age of Ghostface?
 We sure hope so.